baolongnguyenmac/setup-pc/README.md

 You may also want to fwd all emails from other accounts to this account so you don't have to check email for all accounts

+Thunderbird archives emails by year.
+But in case that you choose to compact the `Archives` folder, all the folders will be gone (they're still there online, but gone in local).
+In such case, if you want to get these folder back, e.g., folder 2018, you have to move (on cloud) an email from 2018 to `Inbox`.
+Then, you archive this email in ThunderBird.
+Keep doing so for all the years.

 ## Setup virtual environment

 I use 2 venv managers: `uv` and `conda`.
 Using `uv` is because of its speed.
 Using `conda` dues to its global ability